The ARL Football Club Success Ranking System

 UEFA European Cup / Champions League

 This is a group stage / knockout competition where every single champion in Europe, even Gibraltar’s, gets a shot at.
 Yet, teams from lower level nations must try very hard and be most fortunate to make it into the group stage.
 They make EL group stage if they’re lucky, such is the stiff competition for places.
 In reality, this is the playground for the increasingly exclusive clique of clubs in England, Spain, Germany, Italy and France who have a chance of keeping pace with the breakneck wage rises that the slickest player agents demand.
 Its quality level is at least 90% PL level in the group stages, and then the knockout stages?
-The quality pushes PL standards to the extreme – top 6 quality and higher.
+The quality pushes PL standards to the extreme – top six quality and higher.
 It is head and shoulders above any other knockout competition but still comes second to the mainstay of domestic league football.
-It scores 8.
+It scores 17.

 Prestige: Originally founded in 1955, this is UEFA’s oldest tournament.
 Europe’s leagues are the most popular in the world and its leagues play the best football.
 So the one tournament which pits the strongest teams from those leagues against each other makes the CL the creme de la creme of football competitions and the most prestigious in the world.

-Second is the large number of clubs that have contributed to the glory of English football and are institutions in their own right.
+Second is the large number of clubs that have contributed to the glory of football and are institutions in their own right.
 So just to get promoted to the PL is the likely culmination of decades of hard work on and off the pitch to build up the club to an annual turnover of tens of millions of pounds.
 A club must have spent decades climbing over the shoulders of hundreds of clubs at no less than 20 levels of English football.
-By tier 5, they are nearly all fully professional outfits and, just to give you an idea of how big even clubs in the second tier of English football are – the 20 clubs in the 18/19 season held 34 Titles and 3 European Cups between them.
+By tier 5, they are nearly all fully professional outfits and, just to give you an idea of how big even clubs in the second tier of English football are – the 20 clubs in the 18/19 season held 34 league championships and three European Cups between them.
 Income and outgoings skyrocket under the PL spotlight.
 Clubs become major brand names in their own right.
 So, it is in this ‘land of giants’ that a club gets pitted against 19 others to decide for certain which is the best team in the country.

-Number of games: 38
+Number of games: 38 for the Premier League

 Qualification: The top 3 teams from Tier 2 qualify.